DeMonA1/E-learning_platform/README.md

 If you want to use Redis cache backend, change BACKEND and LOCATION settings on corresponding file and launch redis container:
-    docker run -it <--rm> --name redis -p 6379:6379 redis
+    docker run -it <--rm> --name redis -p 6379:6379 redis In order to monitor redist statistics, you need to install redisboard(requirements).
+On admin site you have to add URL: redis://localhost:6379/0, which means Redis instance running on localhost, on port 6379 and uses Redis db numbered 0.